KVUE: Subchannels

-The station's digital signal is multiplexed:
+KVUE's transmitter is located in west Austin.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KVUE shut down its analog signal on February 17, 2009, as part of the FCC-mandated transition to digital television for full-power stations (which Congress had moved the previous month to June 12).
-The station's digital signal remained on its pre-transition UHF channel 33, using PSIP to display KVUE's virtual channel as 24 on digital television receivers.
+KVUE ended regular programming on its analog signal on February 17, 2009, as part of the FCC-mandated transition to digital television for full-power stations (which Congress had moved the previous month to June 12).
+The station's digital signal remained on its pre-transition UHF channel 33, using virtual channel 24.

+As part of the SAFER Act, KVUE kept its analog signal on the air until June 27 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.